-Where the staff member / pupil tests negative, they can return to their setting when they are medically fit to do so. teaching/classroom coror activities; early and p tracting H enavirus - staff pupils, passing evulnerable sons Classrooms are well ventilated [see specific section on ventilation] All windows will be opened to provide some external ventilation during lesson times and opened wider during break and lunch time.
-A suitable cleaning schedule is in place for desks/chairs/equipment (minimum twice a day)All chairs and tables (regularly touched surfaces) will be wiped down at break time and lunch time.
+[FROM 11 JANUARY, THE REQUIREMENT FOR A CONFIRMATORY PCR TEST TO BE CARRIED OUT FOLLOWING A POSITIVE LATERAL FLOW DEVICE (LFD) TEST ARE TO BE SUSPENDED.
+PLEASE SEE SECTION ON PAGE 2 FOR FURTHER INFORMATION.]
+All teaching/classroom activities; early years, primary and secondary (see also section on 'Shared Learning Spaces/practical teaching below) Contracting coronavirus - staff and pupils, passing onto vulnerable persons H The following measures are in place; Classrooms are well ventilated [see specific section on ventilation] All windows will be opened to provide some external ventilation during lesson times and opened wider during break and lunch time A suitable cleaning schedule is in place for desks/chairs/equipment (minimum twice a day) All chairs and tables (regularly touched surfaces) will be wiped down at break time and lunch time.
 Shared equipment will be cleaned at regular intervals where practically possible and at the end of each day.
 Staff supervise hand hygiene arrangements for younger children and those with additional needs.
 Measures are in place to ensure more independent older pupils are following good hygiene practices.
 Pupils are asked to report if they become unwell and staff informally monitor for presence of symptoms.
-The school protocol for persons becoming symptomatic on site is followed [add link to document or refer to separate part of risk assessment] Groupings Although bubble groups are no longer in place, where natural groupings are achievable, which limit mixing and don't impact on education, this is implemented [add details].
-L Review Schools: coronavirus operational guidance Actions for early years and childcare providers during the coronavirus (COVID-19) outbreak Breakfast and after-school provision are provided [delete if appropriate or record arrangements in separate Covid risk assessment for these activities] Protective measures for holiday and after-school clubs, and other out-of-school settings during the coronavirus (COVID-19) outbreak Science - practical work is in line with CLEAPSS Guide to doing practical work during the COVID-19 pandemic.
+The school protocol for persons becoming symptomatic on site is followed [add link to document or refer to separate part of risk assessment] No sharing of stationery (pens, pencils) L Review Schools: coronavirus operational quidance Actions for early years and childcare providers during the coronavirus (COVID-19) outbreak Breakfast and after-school provision are provided [delete if appropriate or record arrangements in separate Covid risk assessment for these activities] Protective measures for holiday and after-school clubs, and other out-of-school settings during the coronavirus (COVID-19) outbreak Science - practical work is in line with CLEAPSS Guide to doing practical work during the COVID-19 pandemic.
 Risk assessments are in place.
-On advice from the Public Health Team, bubble groups may need to be reintroduced as an additional protective measure if there is an outbreak in school.
-Previous arrangements for bubble groups will be reinstated [record detail of
+On advice from the Public Health Team, bubble groups may need to be reintroduced as an additional